How Long Do I Have To File a Truck Accident Claim in Little Rock?

 At these times, filing a lawsuit against the negligent party or parties could be in the victim’s favor.
 All personal injury lawsuits are governed by strict timelines, known as statutes of limitations, that depict when a claim can be filed.
 Here’s everything you need to know about Little Rock statutes of limitations in a truck wreck lawsuit:

 Truck Accident Statutes of Limitations

-Personal injury claims have a certain time limit in which they have to be filed.
-In Arkansas, a person has three years since the accident to file their case.
+Injury claims have a certain time limit in which they have to be filed.
+In Arkansas, a person has three years from the accident to file their case.

 It’s important to get started on your case as soon as possible.
 Failing to file your claim on time could risk it being dismissed which means you won’t have a chance to get financial compensation.